• Skip to main content

 Slab Pie FAQs

-A pie or pastry baked in a "slab" or flat sheet pan (jelly-roll pan) is usually in a rectangle shape.
+A pie or pastry baked in a "slab" or flat sheet pan (jelly-roll pan) is usually a rectangular shape.

 Slab pies serve a large crowd, about 20 people so they are great party food!
 Plus almost everyone has a large sheet pan at home.